-A more powerful tool than the local search is the Lexical search (to be found in the main menu Analysis or via the magnifying glass symbol in the Standard toolbar).
+A more powerful tool than the local search is the Lexical search (to be found in the "Analysis" tab or via the magnifying glass symbol in the Standard toolbar).
 The Lexical search enables you to search several documents at a time; it is not restricted to opened documents.